B-Salinas/All-Things-App-Academy/Learning-Objectives/Module-4/week-11.md

   - write the status code, message, and headers for an HTTP response
   - write the content of the body of the response
   - properly end the response to indicate to the client (like a Web browser) that all content has been written

+# Express

+#### 1. Send plain text responses for any HTTP request
+#### 2. Use pattern matching to match HTTP request paths to route handlers
+#### 3. Use the Pug template engine to generate HTML from Pug templates to send to the browser
+#### 4. Pass data to Pug templates to generate dynamic content
+#### 5. Use the Router class to modularize the definition of routes